 - Any other Tompkins Cortland employee will help you the best they can.
 They will offer the information that they have and can get you to someone with additional information.
 All employees not previously mentioned are encouraged, though not required, to share information about sexual violence with their supervisor or a Title IX Coordinator.

 The Complaint Processes

 File a criminal complaint with Campus Police and/or with local law enforcement:

 - Campus Police can direct you to the appropriate local law enforcement agency for off campus incidents

-File a judicial complaint against a student
+File a conduct complaint against a student

 - Speak with any of the Title IX Coordinators